run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-bash.md

 ## Output

-The command will access the container that should be currently running in the current cluster and attempt to create a command line shell based on bash.
+The command will access the container that should be currently running in the current cluster and attempt to create a command-line shell based on bash.

 The command will return an error if the container does not exist or has not been in running state yet.